Tennessee Diminished Value Claims

 Grimes v.
 Hancock, No. M2011-01940-COA-R3-CV (Tenn.
 Ct.
 App.
 2012)

-In Grimes v.
-Hancock, the Tennessee Court of Appeals explained that damages for injury to a vehicle are measured by either the reasonable cost of repairs or the difference in market value immediately before and immediately after the accident.
-The court emphasized that Tennessee law limits recovery to a single measure of damages, but did not address or define diminished value as a separate post-repair element of recovery.
+The Court of Appeals laid out the two standard yardsticks for vehicle damage: the reasonable cost of repairs, or the difference in market value immediately before and after the accident.
+Tennessee limits recovery to a single measure rather than both, but the court stopped short of defining diminished value as a distinct add-on element.

 Below are answers to common questions about Tennessee diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.